 This week we’re celebrating the release of “God’s Best-Kept Secret”.
 I wrote this book because over 20 years of counseling and teaching revealed that most Christians don’t realize God never meant for them to try so hard.
 As a result, they feel defeated, discouraged and even depressed.
 In my book, I explode preconceived notions about living the Christian life, freeing us to stop just going through the motions so we can experience true fulfillment.
 I reveal that the answer to our struggles is not complicated as we often make it but has been hiding in plain sight all along!

 “You may not be a sports fan, but allow me to use a sports metaphor to explain the concept of relying upon Christ.
 Let’s say you decide to release some stress by playing basketball.
+You may prefer the thrill of wnba fantasy to actually playing yourself.
 At first you’re shooting by yourself in a gym.
 Soon after, someone walks in and joins you.
 He asks, “Do you mind if I play basketball with you?”

 “That’s fine,” you reply.